 How do you track compound mixtures?

-- Mixtures can comprise hundreds of substances, each with its own properties such as substance type, sample ID etc
+- Mixtures can comprise hundreds of substances, each with its own properties

 - Mixtures can include multiple solvents, each with its own data